dmbarbour/glas/docs/GlasCLI.md

         glas --run ValueRef -- Args To App

-The referenced value must currently have a 'prog' or 'macro' header.
-(I intend to eventually extend this with a more performance-oriented process model.)
-The glas executable is free to improve performance by compiling and caching.
+The referenced value must currently have a 'prog' or 'macro' type header.
+This will change as glas evolves.
 Arguments following the '--' separator are forwarded to the application.
-Runtime performance tuning or instrumentation (GC, JIT, profiling, etc.) must be expressed using annotations or effects instead of additional command line options.
+Any runtime tweaks (GC, JIT, quotas, profiling, etc.) must be expressed via annotations or effects instead of additional command line options.

 ### Basic Applications